 I upgraded, now what do I do?

-The benefits of SegWit are only used when sending from a segwit address.
+The benefits of SegWit are only used when sending from a SegWit address.
 Simply keep using the wallet normally and receive future coins in your SegWit addresses.
-Any "change" from outgoing transactions goes to a native SegWit address, so eventually all your coins will be in one.
+Any "change" from outgoing transactions goes to native SegWit addresses by default (read more here), so eventually all your coins will be in the most efficient address type.
 You can send coins to all address types, all are now supported by Coinomi.

 How can I see my address on a block explorer?

-Not only wallets, but block explorers are still in the process of properly displaying "bc1" addresses.
+Not only wallets, but block explorers are still in the process of properly supporting "bc1" addresses.
 You can find a list of updated explorers here.

 I don't want to use Segwit.
 Can I keep my wallet the way it is?

 Yes, using SegWit is optional.
 You can keep using Coinomi normally and not press the "upgrade" button.
 If you recover your wallets on a new phone, or add new coins, add the wallets manually.
-Select the "advanced" options when adding, and type in the derivation path you see in the text box.
+Select the "advanced" options when adding, and type in the derivation path manually.
 If left with the default settings, upgraded wallets will be added.